lucsoft/tvl-parser/README.md

 # TVL Parser

-tvl is a custom image collection file format used store a custom bitmap formats, png, jpegs used for the size <https://pc2.pxtr.de/>
+tvl is a custom image collection file format used store a custom bitmap format, pngs and jpegs.
+Collected form this site <https://pc2.pxtr.de/>

 This parser has reverse engineered the file format and can convert it to the self describing format CBOR (Concise Binary Object Representation).